Common childhood viral infections can cause widespread exanthems (rashes):

 - Molluscum contagiosum

-- Viral warts (verrucas, genital warts or condylomas and squamous cell papillomas)
+- Viral warts (verrucas, anogenital warts or condylomas and squamous cell papillomas)

 - Milker's nodules